Tasty Recipes for the Home Cook

 Skillet Chicken Kielbasa and Bell Pepper

-For quick, easy and versatile meal, Skillet Chicken Kielbasa and Bell Pepper is a must try!
+Skillet Chicken Kielbasa and Bell Pepper is a must-try for a quick, easy, and versatile meal!
 This flavorful 30-minute dish has tender chicken breast, kielbasa, onion, and bell pepper in a zesty Cajun lemon pepper sauce.
 Serve with pasta, rice, mashed potato, or even as a grinder!

 Skillet Chicken Kielbasa and Bell Pepper